-Narcissists hide in plain sight.
+Narcissistic abusers hide in plain sight.
 They can be cunning and charming.
 Most of the time you can’t spot a narcissist unless you get to know their motives.
-Narcissists are dangerous master manipulators.
+Narcissists can be dangerous master manipulators.

 Narcissists play the victim. – Nothing is ever the narcissist’s fault.
 Whenever something bad happens in the narcissist’s life someone else is always to blame.
 The narcissist’s problems are always blamed on someone else and they never take responsibility for their own actions.
 The narcissist will give you one excuse after the other to avoid being responsible for anything negative that happens to them.

 Narcissists are defensive. – Narcissists don’t like people who disagree with them.
 The quickest way to cause a narcissist to erupt is to tell them that they are wrong.
 If you don’t agree with them they will accuse you of being against them.
 Narcissists are used to getting their way and may lash out when they don’t.

 Narcissists are selfish – although they may pretend they are selfless.
 Don’t let these charmers pull the wool over your eyes.
 A narcissist will never put someone else’s feeling above their own.
 Narcissists may act kind and compassionate but often this is just a ruse to paint themselves in a positive light and win people over.

 Narcissists don’t care if they hurt your feelings. – Narcissist craves ego stroking and is incapable of understanding how their actions impact others.
 Narcissists don’t respect your boundaries.
 They may borrow your things without asking and take loans from you and not pay you back.
 Narcissists feel like they own and are entitled to everything around them.

 Narcissistic parents – often see their children as an extension of themselves and treat them more like property instead of individual people.
 The narcissist will always put their own needs before the needs of their children.